List of Di-Gata Defenders characters: Megalith

-Formed from much of RaDos's sigil power, the Megalith was the most powerful guardian ever created.
+Formed from much of RaDos's sigil power, the Megalith was the most powerful guardian.
 It served as Nazmul's guardian, and its job was to make havoc for its master.
 It had the appearance of a giant, multi-eyed dust mite.

-It was sealed with the Four Pure Stones twelve years before the story's timeline.
-But because of the damage it caused to RaDos each time the Spell of Binding was cast, it shattered a large portion of the realm and sacrificed the Defender's parents.
+Twelve years before the events of the series, it was sealed with the Four Pure Stones.
+However, because of the damage it caused to RaDos each time the Spell of Binding was cast, it shattered a large portion of the realm and sacrificed the Defender's parents.
 As the years went by, it slowly began to break through the seal.
 The Defenders managed to get their hands on all four Pure Stones, but they stopped the Spell of Binding by destroying the machine for it.
-They were warned previous times by Sari and Brim about just how devastating the spell was.
-And they didn't realize it until the Spell Zone was being torn apart and Nazmul explained it to Seth during their battle.
+They were warned by Sari and Brim about just how devastating the spell was, but did not realize this until the Spell Zone was being torn apart and Nazmul explained it to Seth during their battle.
 Although it would cause the Megalith to be sealed forever, it would have completely destroyed RaDos.
-The Megalith breaks free of its prison, planning to regenerate itself from the sigil energy of Arboth.
+The Megalith breaks free of its prison, planning to regenerate itself using the sigil energy of Arboth.
 During its rampage, it possessed an old woman to distract the Defenders.
 In the process of battling her, it separated Kragus from Seth.
-When they reach Arboth, the Defenders along with Adam try to keep the beast under control with everything they had.
-But not even Omnikragg, freezing, or incapacitating it wouldn't work.
-Utilizing the power of the Warrior Henge (between Seth, Mel, Kara and Adam (Eric was knocked out)), the Nova Stone, and Kara's power of energy absorption, the Defenders defeated the beast, giving the sigil energy back to Rados.
+When they reach Arboth, the Defenders and Adam try to keep the beast under control, ultimately defeating it using the power of the Warrior Henge, the Nova Stone, and Kara's power of energy absorption, giving the sigil energy back to Rados.

-Though it was at first believed that Nazmul created the Megalith, events from the episode "The Cycle" seem to indicate otherwise.
-Apparently, the Megalith was sealed for hundreds of years but the cycles keep getting shorter.
-It was the intention of the Wizards of Yan that after several bindings, the Megalith would be forever imprisoned.
-The true origins of the Megalith were revealed in "Ethos" when Alnar told the Defenders the dark creatures known as Ethos were banished and as a result, created the creature.
-And that his sealing was required to imprison the Ethos and the Megalith together.
+Though it was believed that Nazmul created the Megalith, events from the episode "The Cycle" seem to indicate otherwise.
+The Megalith was sealed for hundreds of years but the cycles keep getting shorter.
+The Wizards of Yan intended that, after several bindings, the Megalith would be imprisoned forever.
+The true origins of the Megalith were revealed in "Ethos" when Alnar told the Defenders that the dark creatures known as Ethos were banished and, as a result, created the creature, whose sealing was required to imprison the Ethos and the Megalith together.

-Although the Megalith may have been created by the Realm's energy, his stone was bound to a henge of Altas and Infinis (The horizontal ends of Altas are replaced with Infinis' halves), engraved in both his middle top eye, forehead, and his tail.
+Although the Megalith may have been created by the Realm's energy, his stone was bound to a henge of Altas and Infinis (The horizontal ends of Altas are replaced with Infinis' halves), engraved in his middle top eye, forehead, and his tail.

 Nostrum Vitae

 The Nostrum Vitae sigil stone creates a guardian body for itself, mostly in the shape of the first Primordial guardian, whose name is also Nostrum Vitae.
-This guardian appears in another season, when Brackus loses Darkviper.
-This effect is similar to Bionicle's Kanohi Iginika, the Legendary Mask of Life.